Oral health as the gateway to your overall health

 - Brush your teeth at least twice a day!
 When you go to bed, you have all those things you ate between your teeth and maybe some particles on your tongue, so that’s a really important moment to brush it all off.
 This way, you won’t inhale the bacteria coming from that at night and you won’t develop tartar.
 When you wake up, you will have probably accumulated a lot of stuff in your mouth, especially if you sleep with your mouth open, even if it’s just a bit.
 When you’ll eat something, those bacteria will go right in with your breakfast.
 Also, it just helps with the smell of your breath, which is better for everyone around you as well.

 - Aaaaand flush.
 When you’ve had all the corners, wash your mouth with a sip of water.
 Make sure you flush all throughout your mouth, so no toothpaste or dirt is left.
-By creating certain tensions with your tongue and jaws, the water will be distributed with quite some force, so it’ll take a lot with it.
+You are creating certain tensions with your tongue and jaws, which will distribute the water with quite some force, so it’ll take a lot with it.
 You can also take a second sip afterwards to wash out the back of your throat to make sure you got it all.

 - Those annoying things stuck between your teeth need to go, even if you don’t notice them.
 When our teeth are closer together, little parts of food can become stuck between your teeth or under the gum.
 When that happens, it’s hard to remove it just by brushing, which is why we’ve developed toothpicks.
 Of course you have the wooden ones, but you need to be careful not to hurt healthy tissue, so I prefer the plastic, curved ones with the little teeth (these).
 I know it’s not the most sustainable option, but the importance of clean teeth outweighs this for me personally.
 It can however be with both that you’ll bleed a little after using either one of them the first few times.
 This is a sign of Gingivitis, which means there are bad bacteria in your mouth and you need to discuss this with your dentist.
 Flossing is still important in this case though, so just continue.
 Flossing once a day should be enough though, so I’d recommend doing that in the evening only.